CameronDevine/StateMint/paper/paper.md

 The Python package uses the SymPy [@meurer2017] library to symbolically reduce the set of elemental and constraint equations to the state and output equations.
 This function returns an object which includes the resulting system as a state-space model, a transfer function, and a state equation.
-Auxiliary functions are included to convert the SymPy symbolic matrices to Numpy [@oliphant2015] objects.
+Auxiliary functions are included to convert the SymPy symbolic matrices to Numpy [@oliphant2015] arrays a.
 This package is documented at [statemint.readthedocs.io](https://statemint.readthedocs.io/en/latest/) and works for both linear and nonlinear systems.

 An example of how to use this package is [included](https://github.com/CameronDevine/StateMint/blob/master/python/Example.ipynb).